-The project is partially aligned with Developing Suburbs policy recommendations which state "There is a need in these areas for additional preservation of critical environmental locations and resources, as well as agricultural and forest uses."
-It could be better aligned through retention of additional undisturbed areas.
-Forsyth County leadership and staff, along with the applicant team, should collaborate closely to ensure optimal sensitivity to the needs of nearby local governments, neighborhoods, and natural systems.
+The project is not aligned with the above Developing Suburbs policy recommendations.
+It could be better aligned through retention/dedication of additional undisturbed areas around the Indian Creek tributary, the provision of a management mechanism for the areas being preserved, and the utilization of green infrastructure in project hardscape areas.
+City of Locust Grove leadership and staff, along with the applicant team, should collaborate closely to ensure optimal sensitivity to the needs of nearby local governments, neighborhoods, and natural systems.